timbray/a-cloud-prfaq/README.md

 growth of AWS.
 As a matter of strategy, Amazon continues expanding into multiple markets and, whether or not customers *should* worry about their cloud provider being associated with a competitor, they *do*.
-We estimate (see Appendix C) that spinning out A-Cloud will increase is projected 2025 revenue from $75B to $110B.
+We estimate (see Appendix C) that spinning out A-Cloud will increase its projected 2025 revenue from $75B to $110B.

 Second, the requirement to use AWS for every purpose in every geography may not always serve Amazon retail optimally.